detectRecog/PointTrack/README.md

-# PointTrack: Segment as Points for Efficient Online Multi-Object Tracking and Segmentation
+# PointTrack(ECCV 2020 ORAL): Segment as Points for Efficient Online Multi-Object Tracking and Segmentation

-This codebase implements the highly efficient framework for multi-object tracking and segmentation (MOTS) described in:
+This codebase implements **PointTrack** (and its extention **PointTrack++**), a highly effective framework for multi-object tracking and segmentation (MOTS) described in:

-[Segment as Points for Efficient Online Multi-Object Tracking and Segmentation](TBD) Zhenbo Xu, Wei Zhang, Xiao Tan, Wei Yang*, Huan Huang, Shilei Wen, Errui Ding, Liusheng Huang, Conference on Computer Vision and Pattern Recognition (ECCV) 2020
+[Segment as Points for Efficient Online Multi-Object Tracking and Segmentation](TBD) **Zhenbo Xu**, Wei Zhang, Xiao Tan, Wei Yang*, Huan Huang, Shilei Wen, Errui Ding, Liusheng Huang, Conference on Computer Vision and Pattern Recognition (ECCV) 2020